todogroup/todogroup.org/content/en/guides/employee-engagement.md

 * Commit with your organization's email address when you are working on behalf of your organization
 * Put your affiliation on GitHub
+* Be conscious of which hat you are wearing at any given moment
 * Make it explicit in communication from which perspective you are speaking when recipients might not have this context
+* Be transparent when motivations or affiliations change
+* Be careful with using background channels.
+This can disrupt project communication because the project doesn't have the context.

 ## Principle 6: Enforces Respectful Behavior.